cta-observatory/lstmcpipe/CONTRIBUTING.rst

 If you are unsure about the contribution you want to make, please open an issue first to discuss it with the maintainers.

 Clone the repository and create a new branch.
+Install lstmcpipe following the instructions for developers in the README file.

 Commit Your Changes: Commit your changes in your branch.
 Make sure to follow good practices for commit messages.